 Too many nutrients

-If your cannabis plants have more nutrients than they can process, it can cause a buildup of excess salts and nutrients in the soil.
-The plants can suffer from nutrient burn which causes the tips to turn brown and appear burnt, the leaves will also start to curl up.
+It can be a common mistake to over feed your plants, and If your cannabis plants have more nutrients than they can process, it can cause a buildup of excess salts and nutrients in the soil.
+The plants can suffer from nutrient burn which causes the tips to turn brown and appear burnt, the leaves will also start to curl up as a sign there is a pending issue.

 How to fix:

 To fix nutrient burn, flush the soil with clean, pH-balanced water to wash away excess nutrients.
-Once your plants have begun to recover reduce the frequency and amount of nutrients you add into the water.
+Once your plants have begun to recover, reduce the frequency and amount of nutrients you add into the water.
+Gradually increase the strength of the nutrient solution once you notice the plants have recovered.

 Wind Burn

-If your cannabis plants are exposed to strong, constant airflow, this can cause wind burn which will make the leaves to curl and develop a leathery texture.
+If your cannabis plants are exposed to strong, constant airflow, this can cause wind burn which will make the leaves curl and develop a leathery texture.
 This happens because the excessive wind strips away moisture from the leaves faster than the plant can replace it, leading to dehydration and stress.
+This is very common outdoors during the summer season.

 How to fix:

 If you are growing indoors then you need to adjust the position and intensity of fans in your grow area.
 Ensure that the airflow is gentle and indirect, providing adequate circulation without directly blowing on the plants.
-You can also use oscillating fans to distribute air evenly.
+You can also use oscillating fans to distribute air evenly, placing one on the ground and another higher up.

 Possible causes for cannabis leaves curling down